November 8, 2025 | 1:00 pm - 4:00 pm

 Each patrol will be presented a problem and will have a set amount of time to solve the problem.
 At each problem, there will be four performers and one victim (any other patrol member must “sit out”).
 Each member must serve as a victim in at least one problem situation.
 No books or pamphlets are allowed.

-Judging: The judging standard will be the current Scout Handbook, First Aid Merit Badge pamphlet and current American Red Cross guidelines.
+Judging: The judging standard will be the current Scout Handbook, First Aid Merit Badge pamphle,t and current American Red Cross guidelines.
 Scouts will need to know how to perform CPR with respirations and compressions and how to use an AED.

-Judges: Each patrol should provide at least one Scouter or Scout parent that can serve as a judge.
+Judges: Each patrol should provide at least one Scouter or Scout parent who can serve as a judge.
 Judges will be instructed in scoring procedures prior to the scenarios and will not judge their own team.

 Photographs

 Notice!
 Please be advised that promotional videotaping/photography may be in progress at any time at an event.
-Your entrance constitutes your agreement that the council and district has the right to reproduce your likeness in videography/photography for promotion (e.g., publications, internet, newspaper).
+Your entrance constitutes your agreement that the council and district have the right to reproduce your likeness in videography/photography for promotion (e.g., publications, internet, newspaper).

 Scouting Safely